contentful/contentful.java/README.md

 Unwrapping
 ----------

-> 🚧 This feature is regarded as beta and is up for debate if it should be included in the official SDK.
-Comments and feedback wanted. 🚧

 Unwrapping is the process of taking a `CDAEntry` and transforming it into custom types.
 The following code demonstrates the definition of a custom type:

 ```